auliarizqan05/patrio/README.md

 # patrio
-this project for extraxt rss file to text file
+this is example project for extraxt rss file to text file

 run :

-Using : PostgreSql, Java
+stack : PostgreSql, Java

+#DB

 create DB with name rss-extract, and run it the program :)